Lachlan-Mayne/english-notes/nickNotes/Chem Task.md

 ##### Sources of Ammonia:

-- decompo of organic waste matter
+- decomposition of organic waste matter
 - forest fires
 - animal and human waste
 -